the-blue-alliance/the-blue-alliance/docs/Developing/Development-Runbook.md

+## Configuring the Development Environment

+It is possible to change the way the local instance inside the dev container runs using a local configuration file.
+See the [[tba_dev_config.json|tba_dev_config]] documentation for more details.

 ## Bootstrapping Data

 There are two ways to import data into a local development environment.
 You can either bootstrap the local db from the production site, or run the datafeeds locally to fetch data directly from FIRST.